linden-gan/System-Programming/C.md

 ## C++
 ### C++ Basic
+- scope resolution operator `::`
+  - used to mark a function or class to its associated class or namespace.
 - Include:
-  - almost like C, but no `.h` anymore
+  - almost like C, but no `.h` anymore.
-  - for C's header like `<stdlib.h>`, change to `<cstdlib>`
+  - for C's header like `<stdlib.h>`, change to `<cstdlib>`.
 - Namespace:
-  - `include` only includes file, which is not equal to using namespace
+  - `include` only includes file, which is not equal to using namespace.
-  - namespace creates a scope where name collision inside the scope is not allowed, but outside is allowed
+  - namespace creates a scope where name collision inside the scope is not allowed, but outside is allowed.
-  - A namespace may spread multiple files, like `std::cout` in `<cstream>`, `std::string` in `<cstring>`
+  - A namespace may spread multiple files, like `std::cout` in `<cstream>`, `std::string` in `<cstring>`.
-  - If we don't put a class to a namespace, just
-  - Usually we need qualifier like `std::` to qualify an object if we use it outside of the namespace
+  - Usually we need qualifier like `std::` to qualify an object if we use it outside of the namespace.
-  - For objects not in any namespace, we don't need qualifier
+  - For objects not in any namespace, we don't need qualifier.
-  - We can omit the qualifier by `using std`: use all objects inside std (not very good)
+  - We can omit the qualifier by `using std`: use all objects inside std (not very good).
-  - Or we can only `using std::string`: better
+  - Or we can only `using std::string`: better.
 - Reference: creating alias: `int& y = x`, so y and x refer to the same thing.
 Useful when passing reference to a function.
-(Reference is a better pointer: we don't need to dereference it.)
+(Reference is a better pointer: we don't need to dereference it.).
   - `swap(a, b);`
   - `int swap(int& x, int& y) {...}`
-  - change x and y is equivalent to change a and b
+  - change x and y is equivalent to change a and b.
-  - Use reference for input parameter, const pointer for output parameter
+  - Use reference for input parameter, const pointer for output parameter.
   - Unlike pointer, when we create a reference, we must initialize it.
-And this reference cannot change to refer another thing after it's created
+And this reference cannot change to refer another thing after it's created.
 - const: `const int i`
   - i will not change within current function *scope* (current function, the callee, callee's callee). const parameter cannot be changed